Superformula/test-full-stack/projects/server/readme.md

 Finally, install `serverless`, `npm install -g serverless`.

+Once you have all the necessary tools installed and your 'sf' AWS Credentials configured, you can deploy the lambda using `npm run deploy`.
+Once complete, this will print out the url for the API - make note of it!

+Before continuing with testing, be sure to perform the __deployment configuration__.

+### Deployment Configuration

 Since the lambda has access to other resources on AWS, it needs credentials to do so.

 You must set the following environment variables in the lambda after deploy.
 At the moment, navigate to the created lambda in the console, and add the credentials.